itissandeep98/SheroesSurvey/Readme.md

 - Visit the website [here](https://sheroes.pages.dev).
 - Login/Register into the portal.
+- Once you register you also get a notification via email.
+- You can ask an admin to make you a form creator.
 - Now, you can view all the previous forms and have the option to create new form.
 - Clicking on any of the old forms or clicking on the option to create a new form lands the user on the form editing page.
 - On the form editing page, you have the following options: